 - 1. Complete an Application for Admission to Wallace Community College. - 2.
 Submit the form Dual Enrollment/Dual Credit Statement of Eligibility in verification of having earned a B average in completed high school courses. - 3.
 Have written approval of the high school principal AND local superintendent of education (Dual Enrollment/Dual Credit Statement of Eligibility). - 4.
-Be in grade 10, 11, or 12 or have an exception granted by Wallace Community College on recommendation of the high school principal AND superintendent of education and in accordance with Alabama Administrative Code 290-8-9.17 regarding gifted and talented students. - 5.
-Take the ASSET® or COMPASS® exam.
+Be in grade 10, 11, or 12 or have an exception granted by the Chancellor on recommendation of the high school principal AND superintendent of education and in accordance with Alabama Administrative Code 290-8-9.17 regarding gifted and talented students. - 5.
+Take the ASSET $^{\mathbb{R}}$ or COMPASS $^{\mathbb{R}}$ exam.

-Students may enroll in career and technical courses and/or programs in accordance with guidelines of the Alabama Department of Postsecondary Education.
+Students may enroll in academic, career and technical, or health courses in accordance with guidelines of the Alabama Department of Postsecondary Education.